ASHdevelopment/standards/ember.md

 ## Definition of Ready

 ### 1. Linted
-As of Ember CLI 2.12, ember comes installed with `ember-cli-eslint`.
+As of __Ember CLI 2.12__, ember comes installed with `ember-cli-eslint`.
 This will output lint errors in the local server command line, as well as display errors in unit, integration, and acceptance tests.

 ### 2. Loading Indicators
-Any content that can be updated should have a loading indicator
+Any content that can be updated should have a loading indicator.
-Use the `ash-loader` addon for this
+Use the `ash-loader` addon for this.

 ### 3. 404 template
-Create a 404 template using the `ash-four-oh-four` addon
+A scenario for when the API returns a server error should be considered.
+Create a 404 template using the `ash-four-oh-four` addon.

 ### 4. Catch Errors
-Determine where the app could break and catch errors to keep the user informed
+Determine where the app could break and catch errors to keep the user informed.

 ### 5. unit/acceptance/integration tested
-As new logic is added to the app, the appropriate tests should be set up to ensure that future updates don't interfere with your current work
+As new logic is added to the app, the appropriate tests should be set up to ensure that future updates don't interfere with your current work.

 ### 6. Code Coverage
-Be sure to utilize the `ember-cli-code-coverage` addon
+Be sure to utilize the `ember-cli-code-coverage` addon and set up the appropriate npm tests as outlined above.

 ### 7. Accessibility Tested
 `ember-a11y-testing` should be installed, configured, and added to unit, integration, and acceptance tests.

 ### 8. Mirage
-If the app makes API calls, `ember-cli-mirage` should be installed and configured to match the real API
+If the app makes API calls, `ember-cli-mirage` should be installed and configured to match the real API.

 ### 9. Cross-Browser Tested
-Test the app in every browser that we support
+Test the app in every browser that we support.

-If Mirage is being used, and the real API is available, test with both sets of data in each browser
+If Mirage is being used, and the real API is available, test with both sets of data in each browser.

 *Current Supported Browsers: ie11, firefox, safari (desktop and mobile), and chrome*

 ### 10. Build Pipelines Defined